Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns

 \subsubsection{DSL Extraction}

-The extraction process targets both syntax and semantics.
-To this end, \sys first analyzes the static analysis tool's documentation (\eg{,} online use instructions) and source code (\eg{,} API implementations and comments).
+To extract the DSL, \sys first analyzes the static analysis tool's documentation (\eg{,} online use instructions) and source code (\eg{,} API implementations and comments).
 Documentation typically contains structured content (\eg{,} HTML tables) that describes grammar, operations, and usage patterns.
 We first crawl the online documentation of the tools and prompt an LLM to extract grammar rules, data types, operations, and API usage.
 For example, Joern's website~\cite{joern-doc} lists the query operations (termed ``Steps'') along with their descriptions.

-Online documentation only briefly mentions the APIs' behaviors.
-We seek more precise and comprehensive definitions from their code implementations, which offer ground-truth definitions through function signatures, type annotations, inline comments, \etc{} Based on the results of document analysis (\eg{,} keywords, API name), we prompt an LLM to retrieve relevant source code files from each tool's implementation, then to automatically summarize the functionality of the related functions.
+Beyond the brief APIs' behaviors in the documentation, we further seek more precise definitions from their code implementations, which offer ground-truth definitions through function signatures, type annotations, inline comments, \etc{} Based on the results of document analysis (\eg{,} keywords, API name), we prompt an LLM to retrieve relevant source code files from each tool's implementation, then to automatically summarize the functionality of the related functions.